Do you stand with abusers, or with victims?

 Copies of the lawsuit and the postcards will be available at the event.

-1 thought on “Do you stand with abusers, or with victims?
+One response to “Do you stand with abusers, or with victims?”

 Leave a Reply